Care Level: Easy

 Diet Requirements: In the wild Striped kuhli loaches are omnivores.
 A diet made up of various high quality vegetable based and protein based flake foods, tablet foods or sinking pellet foods are ideal, in addition to offering frozen foods such as bloodworms, brine shrimp and other mixed freshwater preparations.
 Variety is the spice of life in order to maintain color, immune function and longevity of your fish.

-Care Requirements: An established minimum 15 gallon aquarium is ideal for a small group of Striped kuhli loaches.
+Care Requirements: An established minimum 5 gallon aquarium would be adequete for a lone Kuhli, while a 15 or larger is ideal for a small group of Striped kuhli loaches.
 Kuhli loaches are intolerable of nitrite or ammonia spikes.
 Biweekly water changes are encouraged to keep water parameters ideal (Nitrates < 30 ppm).
 Kuhli loaches do not like excessive water movement, and care should be taken to ensure there is no way your kuhli loach can enter your internal or power filter.
 Kuhli loaches require a sandy to fine substrate; too coarse of a substrate could cause injury to them because they do bury themselves.
 Kuhli loaches are opportunistic scavengers, making them very beneficial to have to forage for extra food of all kinds that has fallen to the substrate.
 Given their size and temperament, Striped kuhli loaches rarely conflict with other fish but can be easily bullied by more semi-aggressive bottom-dwelling scavenger species.
 It is best to refrain from adding other fish that occupy the bottom of the aquarium to avoid this and extra competition.
 Choose tank mates accordingly, but some common compatible options include tetras, rasboras, angelfish, dwarf cichlids, and livebearers.
 Different species, or color patterns, of Kuhli loach can be mixed with success.
 Recommended water conditions, 74-84° F, KH 4-12, pH 6.0-8.0.

 Purchase Size: Medium: 2” to 2-1/2”